-Research on cyber security at KIT deals with different sub-disciplines.
-These include the security of computer networks and distributed systems, (quantum) cryptography and secure multi-party computation, the privacy and protection of data, application and system security, but also social aspects such as the perception and usability of computer security.
-In these areas, we increasingly consider the interfaces with artificial intelligence and learning systems, i.e. the use of intelligent methods for achieving security but also the security of artificial intelligence and learning systems.
+Research on cybersecurity deals with different sub-areas and includes security of computer networks and distributed systems, (quantum) cryptography, and secure multi-party computation, the privacy and protection of data, application and system security, but also user and social aspects such as the perception, awareness and usability of computer security.
+In these areas, we increasingly consider the interfaces with artificial intelligence and learning systems, i.e., the use of intelligent methods to support research on security, but also to address the security of artificial intelligence and learning systems.
 In these areas, KIT puts a strong focus on the implementation of real, practical systems and applied security research.
 However, the development of fundamental methods and the demand for innovation to novel security solutions is not neglected.

-The activities in the area of dependable hardware are related to various aspects of test, reliability and fault tolerance of advanced technologies such as nanoscale CMOS technologies as well as emerging technologies for computing such as spintronics, memristors, printed electronics, and approximate computing.
+The activities in this area are related to various aspects of test, reliability and fault tolerance of advanced technologies (e.g., nanoscale CMOS technologies) as well as emerging hardware technologies such as spintronics, memristors, printed electronics, and approximate computing.
 In particular we investigate design for testability and test generation techniques for nanoscale logic and emerging memory technologies.
 We analyze different sources of unreliability in advanced hardware technologies such as temporary failures due to radiation induced soft errors, as well as aging effects in nanoscale transistors and interconnect aging due to electromigration.
 To mitigate these nanoscale reliability detractors, we work on various “cross-layer” reliability techniques by considering the effects from technology, device, hardware, microarchitecture and the running application, to achieve cost-efficient reliability solutions.
-Other activities are related to self-aware reliable system design in which the runtime system using various machine learning approaches and anomaly detection can predict and prevent failures.
-We also research emerging computing paradigms such as approximate computing, computation in memory, near threshold computing, and neuromorphic computing by investigating testability and reliability issues.
+Further activities are related to self-aware reliable system design in which the runtime system employs various machine learning approaches and anomaly detection to predict and prevent failures, or utilizes efficient fault tolerance mechanisms to compensate for them.
+We also research emerging processor solutions like heterogenous many-core architectures including adaptive accelerators and computing paradigms such as approximate computing, computation in memory, near threshold computing, and neuromorphic computing by investigating testability and reliability issues.